mhcerri/autobot/README.md

 - `POST /broadcast`

-    Send a message to all contacts in its roaster.
+    Send a message to all contacts in its roster.

 Dependencies
 ---